koizumistr/OpenChain_Onboarding/docs/getting_started.md

 # Getting Started

 Welcome to the [Foundation](https://www.openchainproject.org/).
 We are excited to have you join our community.
-We have a guidebook with helpful information about how we work, valuable links, FAQ and contact info.
-So if you are going to bookmark one thing, make it that guidebook.
+Our global community encompasses hundreds of companies and thousands of people dedicated to making open source license compliance more effective and efficient.
+This is more than an ISO standard.
+We work together to share knowledge, to produce reference material, and to offer direct community support globally and locally.
+Take a moment to learn about some of the people behind this collaborative effort.

 ## Important First Steps